OlleMattsson/yijing/static/iching-lite.md

 the desired    effect and completion will be achieved.
 But in order to handle external  forces  properly, we must above all arrive at the correct standpoint ourselves,  for  only from this vantage can we work correctly.

-THE LINES

-Six at the beginning means:

-He gets his tail in the water.
-Humiliating.

-In times of disorder there is a temptation to advance oneself as rapidly as possible in order to accomplish something tangible.
-But this enthusiasm leads only to failure and humiliation if the time for achievement has not    yet arrived.
-In such time it is wise to spare ourselves the opprobrium of   failure by holding back.

-Nine in the second place means:

-He brakes his wheels.
-Perseverance brings good fortune.

-Here again the time to act has not yet come.
-But the patience needed is not that of idle waiting without thought of the morrow.
-Kept up indefinitely, this would not lead to any success.
-Instead, an individual must develop in  himself the strength that will enable him to go forward.
-He must have a vehicle,  as it were, to effect the crossing.
-But he must for the time being use the  brakes.
-Patience in the highest sense means putting brakes on strength.
-Therefore  he must not fall asleep and lose sight of the goal.
-If he remains strong and steadfast in his resolve, all goes well in the end.

-Six in the third place means:

-Before completion, attack brings misfortune.
-It furthers one to cross the great water.

-The time of transition has arrived, but one lacks the strength to complete the transition.
-If one should attempt to force it, disaster would result, because collapse would then be unavoidable.
-What is to be done?
-A new situation must be created; one must engage the energies of able helpers and in this fellowship take the decisive step-cross the great water.
-Then completion will become possible.

-Nine in the fourth place means:

-Perseverance brings good fortune.
-Remorse disappears.

-Shock, thus to discipline the Devil's Country.
-For three years, great realms are rewarded.

-Now it is the time of struggle.
-The transition must be completed.
-We must make ourselves strong in resolution; this brings good fortune.
-All misgivings that might arise in such grave times of struggle must be silenced.
-It is a question of a fierce battle to break and to discipline the Devil's Country, the forces of decadence.
-But the struggle also has its reward.
-Now is the time to lay the foundations of power and mastery for the future.
-Six in the fifth place means:

-Perseverance brings good fortune.

-No remorse.

-The light of the superior man is true.
-Good fortune.

-The victory has been won.
-The power of steadfastness has not been routed.
-Everything has gone well.
-All misgivings have been overcome.
-Success has justified the deed.
-The light of a superior personality shines forth anew and makes its influence felt among men who have faith in it and rally around it.
-The new time has arrived, and with it good fortune.
-And just as the sun shines forth in redoubled beauty after rain, or as a forest grows more freshly green from charred ruins after a fire, so the new era appears all the more glorious by contrast with the misery of the old.

-Nine at the top means:

-There is drinking of wine
-In genuine confidence.
-No blame.
-But if one wets his head,
-He loses it, in truth.

-Before completion, at the dawning of the new time, friends foregather in an atmosphere of mutual trust, and the time of waiting is passed in conviviality.
-Since the new era is hard on the threshold, there is no blame  in this.
-But   one must be careful in all this to keep within proper bounds.
-If in his exuberance  a man gets drunk, he forfeits the favorableness of the situation through his intemperance.